VR-25/acc/README.md

 # NOTES

-# The daemon does not have to be restarted after making changes to this file - unless one of the changes is charging_switch and the following logical condition is true: not_charging AND capacity >= resume_capacity.
+# The daemon does not have to be restarted after making changes to this file - unless one of the changes is charging_switch.

-# If charging_switch is changed with --set (e.g., -ss, -s s="...", --set charging_switch="..."), accd is restarted automatically, according to the aforementioned condition.
+# If charging_switch is changed with --set (e.g., -ss, -s s="...", --set charging_switch="..."), accd is restarted automatically.

 # BASICS